rtc-io/rtc-attach/README.md

 - `el` (default: `null`) - if you with to supply an element to be used instead of creating a new element to receive the stream specify it here.

+- `muted` (default: `false`) - whether the created element should be muted or not.
+For local streams this should almost always, be true so consider using the `attach.local` helper function for simple cases.

 - `plugins` (default: `[]`) - specify one or more plugins that can be used to render the media stream appropriate to the current platform in the event that WebRTC and/or media capture is supported via a browser plugin.

+### `attach.local(stream, callback)`

+Attach a local stream with options appropriate for local streams:

+- `muted`: `true`

 ## License(s)